Price Volume Mix Variance Analysis in Excel

 Why a typical business report is not enough

-Typically, when designing a business report, we take revenue, gross profits, income, and possibly some other KPIs, and compare current results to the ones from the previous year, plan, or another target.
-Once we have these variances, we can drill down deeper and explore them by business units, geographical areas, products,and so on.
-Most companies don’t go much further than that.
+Typically, when designing a business report, we take revenue, gross profits, income, and possibly some other KPIs and compare current results to the ones from the previous year, plan, or another target.
+Once we have these variances, we can drill down deeper and explore them by business units, geographical areas, products, etc. Most companies don’t go much further than that.

 Let's take a look at a typical report.

-This is a good start but there is a better way that delivers more insight.
-Namely, the Price Volume Mix analysis which demonstrates how individual factors, such as price changes, sales volumes and product mix affect your revenue.
+This is a good start, but there is a better way that deliver more insight.
+Namely, the Price Volume Mix analysis demonstrates how individual factors, such as price changes, sales volumes, and product mix, affect your revenue.

 Price – This is the simplest concept to understand.
 Price simply reflects the price of your product as you sell it.
 It is the main contributor to the growth of margins in your business.
 An increased price directly translates into improved margins.
 But keep in mind that a higher price may result in lower volumes, as fewer customers decide to buy higher-priced products.

 This is an important way of looking at your business.
-Let's take the price which is one of the key factors affecting your growth and performance as a company.
+Let's take the price, which is one of the key factors affecting your growth and performance as a company.
 The relation is pretty straightforward – the increased price usually translates into improved performance.
-Volume is another factor which drives your company's growth.
-A growth in volume normally correlates to better performance, unless it is offset by something else.
+Volume is another factor that drives your company's growth.
+A growth in volume normally correlates to better performance unless it is offset by something else.

 Volume – This is the number of products you sell.
 Selling more products at the same price means more revenue.
 However, the volume has little effect on your profit margins.
 Selling more products at lower prices reduces your profitability if the cost of goods remains unchanged.